-Has your cat been sneezing, had watery eyes, and runny nose?
-Experienced a bee sting or bug bite and constantly itching?
-Or perhaps, developed an adverse vaccine reaction?
+Has your cat experienced a bee sting or bug bite that’s causing swelling and itching?
+Or perhaps your cat has developed an adverse vaccine reaction?
 Maybe you have a cat with chronic allergies that cause inflammation in the skin.
 If your cat was in any of these situations before, chances are the vet recommended Benadryl.

-The most popular antihistamine medication, Benadryl, although not FDA approved for use in veterinary medicine, is prescribed to allergic cats on a daily basis.
-This is because the drug is safe, efficient, and readily available.
+The most popular antihistamine medication, Benadryl, although not FDA-approved for use in veterinary medicine, is prescribed to cats having allergic reactions on a daily basis.
+This is because the drug is generally safe, efficient, affordable, and readily available.
 In this article, we will talk about Benadryl for cats.

 Can I Give My Cat Benadryl?

-Benadryl is the brand name of the drug Diphenhydramine – a first-generation antihistamine medication.
+Benadryl is the brand name of the drug diphenhydramine, which is a first-generation antihistamine medication.
 First-generation antihistamines are those that not only treat allergy symptoms but also cross the blood-brain barrier and cause sleepiness.
 Benadryl is available over-the-counter in name-brand and generic forms, and it is used off-label for allergy management in cats.

 When to Use Benadryl for Cats

-As mentioned, the active ingredient in Benadryl, Diphenhydramine, is an antihistamine med, meaning it works by inhibiting the histamine effects in the body.
+As mentioned, the active ingredient in Benadryl is diphenhydramine, an antihistamine, that works by inhibiting the histamine effects in the body.
 Namely, when allergic reactions occur, the body produces histamine necessary for supporting the inflammatory and allergic processes.

-The released histamine travels through the body and binds with its specific receptors called H-receptors (located in small blood vessels and smooth muscles).
+The released histamine travels through the body and binds with its specific receptors called H-receptors (located in small blood vessels and some smooth muscles).
 Once histamine binds, it results in itchiness, swelling, and allergy symptoms.
 By blocking the histamine, Benadryl prevents the chain of reactions that cause the uncomfortable and sometimes life-threatening symptoms of an allergic reaction..

 Benefits and Uses of Benadryl for Cats